2018 Annual Report

 Office of the Sheriff: The OFFICE OF THE SHERIFF is comprised of the Sheriff, the Chief of Staff, two Assistant Sheriffs, the Office of Professional Responsibility, and the Office of the General Counsel.

 Mr. Phillip Hinkle serves as Sheriff Berry’s Chief of Staff.
 He is the highest responsible senior administrative and supervisory authority of all employees of the Agency.
+Mr. Hinkle is a retired police officer having served 26 years with the Maryland State Police and previously served the Charles County Sheriff’s Office as the General Counsel.

 Two Assistant Sheriffs are responsible for the day-to-day operations of the Agency.
 Major David Saunders serves as the Assistant Sheriff of Operations and is responsible for Patrol Operations, the Criminal Investigations Division, and the Special Operations Division.
 Mr. Brian Eley serves as the Assistant Sheriff of Administration and is responsible for the Corrections Division, the Special Services Division, the Information Services Division, the Executive Services Division, the Training Division, and the Administrative Services Division.